delphidabbler/swag/README.md

 > I _know_ those `dir.txt` files are hard to parse because `swag.xml` was generated from them.
 I had to spend hours hand correcting errors and inconsistencies before I had workable code.
 To be accurate I actually created an SQL database from the `dir.txt` files and then created `swag.xml` from exported SQL, again with many tucks and tweaks!

-A `VERSION` file has also been added to enable applications to know which version of SWAG they are dealing with.
+A `VERSION` file has also been added to enable applications that access the collection to discover which version of SWAG they are dealing with.

-A comprehensive explanation of the data structure and the XML file's tags can be found in the file `swag-data-structure.md`.
+A comprehensive explanation of the collection's data structure and the XML file's tags can be found in the file `swag-data-structure.md`.
 If you're intending to write code that accesses the data you need to read this.

 ### The repo